 Admissions and Records

-Students have a right to inspect and review information in his/her education records, the right to seek to amend education records and the right to have some control over the disclosure of information from education records.
+Students have a right to inspect and review information in his/her education records, the right to seek to amend education records, and the right to have some control over the disclosure of information from education records.
 WNC is not required to provide copies of such records to students.
 If a student disagrees with some information in his/her educational records, he/she may challenge that information.
 If the situation is not resolved to the student's satisfaction, the student may request a hearing.
 If the student disagrees with the results of that hearing, he/she may submit explanation statements for inclusions in his/her file.
 Contact Admissions and Records for additional information.

 When a transcript from another institution is received by Admissions and Records, the transcript becomes the official property of Western Nevada College.
-Admissions and Records does not release or provide copies of a student's official transcript from another institution to third parties or to the students.
+Admissions and Records does not release or provide copies of a student's official transcript from another institution to third parties or to students.

 Upon request, students may view their transcript from another institution and take notes in regards to classes, semester, and grades, but may not have a copy.
-Exceptions to the policy are at the discretion of the Registrar, and are only granted in extreme cases, such as 1) the institution housing the original records has been destroyed and WNC has the only known existing transcript, or 2) international transcripts that the student is unable to obtain.
+Exceptions to the policy are at the discretion of the registrar, and are granted only in extreme cases, such as 1) the institution housing the original records has been destroyed and WNC has the only known existing transcript, or 2) international transcripts that the student is unable to obtain.

 Full-time students are defined as those who are enrolled in 12 or more credits/units (6 or more credits/units for summer); three-quarter time students are enrolled in 9-11 credits/units; half-time students are enrolled in 6-8 credits.